Dr. Kathleen Reid:

 Her plan in Spring 2018 might include applying to present the paper about the Vietnam survey results at a conference.
 Her favorite courses to teach are International Trade and The Economics of Developing Countries.

 Dr. Yuying Xie:

-In the Fall 2017 semester, he will work on two projects in his FINC425 Investments course.
+In the Fall 2017 semester, he worked on two projects in his FINC425 Investments course.
 The first project is called, “Common Stock Valuation”.
 Students would conduct analysis of selected stocks using various analytics techniques including fundamental analysis, dividend discount models, technical analysis, etc. The second project is called “Portfolio Construction,” in which students construct a portfolio to achieve certain objectives, such as building a minimum variance portfolio using selected assets.

 His plans for Spring 2018 semester include developing a case study for an undergraduate financial planning course.
-Students need to build a personal financial portfolio based on an individual case.
+Students will build a personal financial portfolio based on an individual case.
 The purpose is to prepare students for real-world problem solving.
 Dr. Xie’s projects for Fall and Spring require substantial use of quantitative methods and software like Excel.

 Dr. Rudolph Bropleh:

 Dr. Bropleh spent his summer of 2017 working with communities by building two modules: economics and training.
 He traveled extensively; to Western Africa, South America, Korea, and Haiti.
 He worked on organizing national training events, in partnership with locals, focusing on leadership, economic and power development.